Grants and Reporting Officer - Syria Response

 How to Apply:

 Are you interested in this position?
-Send us your CV (no longer than 4 pages) and short cover letter via this link.
+Send us your CV and short cover letter via this link.
 Please note only the shortlisted candidates will be contacted.
+Interviews will be conducted on rolling basis and the vacancy will be closed when filled.

 People in Need staff are expected to perform job duties and responsibilities in accordance with People in Need Code of conduct and key policies (available at: www.peopleinneed.cz/policies).